open-ephys/onix-docs/source/Hardware Guide/Headstages/serialization.rst

 where the signal lines are defined as follows:

-:``plck``: The serializers pixel clock, repurposed for generic data
+:``plck``: The serializer's pixel clock, repurposed for generic data
            transmission for ONIX headstages.
-:``hsync``: The horizontal synchronization signal, repurposed on ONIX
+:``hsync``: The horizontal synchronization signal, re-purposed on ONIX
             headstages to indicate the ``data`` bus contains a device ID on ONIX headstages
-:``vsync``: The vertical synchronization signal, repurposed to indicate the
+:``vsync``: The vertical synchronization signal, re-purposed to indicate the
             ``data`` bus a CRC value for the preceeding packet on ONIX headstages
 :``data``: The 12-bit data bus containing device ID, CRC value, or device data